hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ## Additional Configuration Info

-Each subdirectory contains a set of Terraform Configuration meant to support the primary Terraform Enterprise installation configs present in [`aws-standard`](../aws-standard).
+Each subdirectory contains a set of Terraform Configurations meant to support the primary Terraform Enterprise installation configs present in [`aws-standard`](../aws-standard).

  * [`base-vpc`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/aws-extra/base-vpc) - Configuration for creating a basic VPC and subnets that meet [the documented requirements for Private Terraform Enterprise installation](/docs/enterprise/private/install.html#preflight).
  * [`minimum-viable-iam`](https://github.com/hashicorp/terraform-enterprise-modules/blob/master/aws-extra/minimum-viable-iam) - Configuration for creating an AWS user with a minimum access policy required to perform a Terraform Enterprise installation.
+Please note using the `AdministratorAccess` policy is recommended.
+This access is only required for the initial deployment.

 ---